thomasdavis/backbonetutorials/_posts/2012-8-1-seo-for-single-page-apps.md

 RewriteRule (.*) http://webserver:3000/%1?
 [P]
 {% endhighlight %}

-We could also include other RewriteCond, such as user agent to redirect other search engines we wish to be indexed on.
+We could also include other `RewriteCond`, such as `user agent` to redirect other search engines we wish to be indexed on.

-Though Google won't use query string unless we tell it to by either including a meta tag;
+Though Google won't use `_escaped_fragment_` unless we tell it to by either including a meta tag;
 `<meta name="fragment" content="!">`
 or
 using `#!` url's in our links.